Policies Which May Affect Your Certification

 To properly process a certification request, all previous college transcripts and/or military records must be evaluated for appropriate transfer credit prior to certification of benefits, even if the coursework does not apply to the current curriculum.

-In most cases, credit for prior learning for one to three physical education credits will be awarded upon receipt of the DD-214.
+In most cases, credit for prior learning for one to three physical education credits will be awarded upon receipt of the Joint Services Transcript or Community College of the Air Force.
 Please check with our prior learning coordinator for more information on the implementation of this process.
 Additional physical education elective credits over the requirement of the chosen curriculum cannot be certified.

 The Department of Veterans Affairs requires that coursework must be credited towards the associate of arts or associate of science degrees, approved applied degrees (A.A.B and A.A.S), one-year and short-term technical certificates.
 If educational goals are unclear, the student should consider declaring the associate of arts degree.